Sophie Rain: Life and career

 In late June 2024, she and rapper NLE Choppa posted two TikTok videos in which they lipsynched to Choppa's "Slut Me Out 2"; by July 10, the pair had been viewed 27,200,000 times.
 By Thanksgiving 2024, her account was charging $10 a month.
-That November, she uploaded a photo of her OnlyFans dashboard stating that she had made $43 million in her first year on the platform.
-She went viral, with Dominique Hines of the Evening Standard attributing her success to her "unconventional looks, having a shapely adult figure with the face of an underage girl".
-By the following month, she had been romantically linked to NLE Choppa.
-She also stated that she was not recommending others to quit their jobs in order to follow her into the industry, because "this career is not sunshine and rainbows 24/7 and if you don't make it big, it will not be worth it".
-She did, on the other hand, wish "all success" to women who were already working in the industry.
+That November, she uploaded a photo of her OnlyFans dashboard stating that she had made $43 million in her first year on the platform, which went viral.
 In February, she announced that she had made over $50 million in net profit.
+Her earnings were reportedly enough for her parents to retire.